 –“Alabama Song” (1930) by Kurt Weill and Bertolt Brecht

 In the late 1920s, a local gambler, Edward Wilson, rented out the suite on the 13th and 14th floors of the hotel and opened a speakeasy, This was a place where wealthy locals could drink and gamble away from the eyes of the law.
 Wilson became acquainted with New York mobster Thomas “Fatty” Walsh and his friend, Arthur Clark.
 Both had left the city to avoid an investigation in the death of an associate.

 One evening in March of 1929, Wilson and Walsh began to argue in the speakeasy with nearly a hundred patrons in black-tie.
 Wilson pulled a gun and shot Walsh to death.
 When Clark rushed to his friend’s side, he was wounded.
 Police rushed to the hotel but it took some time to reach the murder scene.
 Once there, the room had been “cleaned” of any evidence of a speakeasy.
 Modern researchers believe the lack of police records on this event to be evidence of a police cover-up.

 I must hang around you.

 –“He Loves and She Loves” (1927) by George and Ira Gershwin

 One popular tale about the suite on the 13th and 14th floor involves the private elevator leading to it.
 A young couple exploring the hotel somehow stumbled into the private elevator and was whisked to the dark, uninhabited suite though guests must have a key to operate the elevator.
-The young woman stepped off and the doors quickly shut behind her leaving her husband wildly punching buttons to no avail as the elevator quickly descended to the lobby.
+The young woman stepped off and the doors quickly shut behind her, leaving her husband wildly punching buttons as the elevator quickly descended to the lobby.
 The husband found a bellhop who used his passkey to get them back up to the empty suite.
 There they found the man’s wife standing in the dark, scared and befuddled.